RV Battery Basics

 All the above need up to 14.4 volts to charge – but deliver only 12.8 -11.4 volts.

-Apart from the (typical 18 amp hour) LiFePO4 'jump starters', that ability to accept and deliver huge currents has no value for RV use.
-Where size and weight is not an issue (as in coach conversions, a 350 Ah and above AGM battery bank will do the same job at a third of the price.
-Whilst costly, a LiFePO4 is well worth considering for smaller and lighter RVs.
+Apart from the (typical 18 amp hour) LiFePO4 'jump starters', however, that ability to accept and deliver huge currents has no value for RV use.
+Where size and weight is not an issue (as in coach conversions), a 350 Ah and above AGM battery bank will do the same job at a third of the price.
+A LiFePO4 is, however, well worth considering for smaller and lighter RVs.

 Most need a specialised charger, or one that specifically includes a LiFePO4 program.